acg/alangrow.com/content/blog/tai64-for-all-time.html.md

 From Bernstein's <a href="http://cr.yp.to/libtai/tai64.html#tai64">tai64 page</a>:

-> "Integers 2^63 and larger are reserved for future extensions.
-Under many cosmological theories, the integers under 2^63 are adequate to cover the entire expected lifetime of the universe; in this case no extensions will be necessary."
+> Integers 2^63 and larger are reserved for future extensions.
+Under many cosmological theories, the integers under 2^63 are adequate to cover the entire expected lifetime of the universe; in this case no extensions will be necessary.

 Phew!